How to get an EU Blue Card in Croatia (EU plava karta)

 #4 Request biometric residence card

-After you are granted an EU Blue Card, you must visit the police station according to the address of your residence and request a biometric residence card.
-It is called “biometrijska boravišna iskaznica” in Croatian.
+After being granted an EU Blue Card, you must visit the police station according to the address of your residence and request a biometric residence card.
+It is called biometrijska boravišna iskaznica in Croatian.

 To get a residence card, you’ll need to bring: